 Today you take a quiet ride into the province of Asturias.
 First, you cross the ‘dark valley’ of la Borbolla, and then you cross over to the coastline, to follow the cycling route Senda de la Costa to Llanes.
 You will have good swimming possibilities today, biking along the lovely beaches and at the outdoor swimming pool at your hotel in the outskirts of Llanes.
 For dinner, you have some great options in the town centre.

 - Accommodation: Hotel Finca La Mansión**** or similar

-Today’s route takes you through rolling green hills to Nueva de Llanes, passing several beaches along the way where you can stop for a paddle in the sea.
+Today’s route takes you through rolling green hills to Nueva de Llanes, passing several beaches along the way.
 The first section takes you past the ethnographic museum in Porrúa and the beautifully-situated church at Niembro.
 From the market village of Posada, there are two different routes to choose from.
 The standard one follows a section of St James’ Way (Camino del Norte), via Naves and Villahormes.
 The alternative route goes further inland and involves a steep ascent via Rales.
 Both options end at your next accommodation, situated in Nueva de Llanes.
 From Nueva, you have the option of cycling an additional 4 km, from your hotel to the beach at Cuevas del Mar and back.